-The hearing, a status conference before Judge Mark Forcum, was set for 9 a.m. today (Nov.
-15) in San Mateo County Superior Court, but by the time Mr. Hanretty's case actually came up before the judge, the hour was late, according to Deputy District Attorney Kimberly Perrotti.
+The hearing, a status conference before Judge Mark Forcum, had been set for 9 a.m.
+Thursday, Nov.
+15, in San Mateo County Superior Court, but by the time Mr. Hanretty's case actually came up before the judge, the hour was late, according to Deputy District Attorney Kimberly Perrotti.

 Because Judge Forcum's schedule was tight for the rest of the morning, all parties agreed to the postponement rather than rush what is likely to be a complicated discussion, she said.

 Mr. Hanretty is serving a two-year sentence in state prison after pleading no contest to embezzlement and other crimes involving the Woodside and the Portola Valley school districts.